Charlotte Smith (writer): Marriage and first publication

 Smith signed herself "Charlotte Smith of Bignor Park" on the title page of Elegiac Sonnets, claiming the role of gentlewoman.

 Nicholas Turner met with financial difficulties on his return to England and had to sell some of the family's holdings.
 He married the wealthy Henrietta Meriton in 1765.
 His daughter entered society at the age of 12, leaving school and being tutored at home.
 His reckless spending then forced her to marry early.
-In a marriage on 23 February 1765 at the age of 15, which she later described as prostitution, she was given by her father to a violent, profligate man, Benjamin Smith, son of Richard Smith, a wealthy West Indian merchant and a director of the East India Company.
+In a marriage on 23 February 1765 at the age of 15, she was given by her father to a violent, profligate man, Benjamin Smith, son of Richard Smith, a wealthy West Indian merchant and a director of the East India Company.
 The marriage proposal was accepted for her by her father.
 Condemning his action 40 years later, Smith said it had turned her into a "legal prostitute".

 The Smiths had twelve children.
 Their first, in 1766, died the next year just days after the birth of their second, Benjamin Berney (1767–1777).
 (Note: Benjamin's sister Mary was married twice.
 Her first husband's family name was Berney, her second's Dyer.)
 Their ten more children between 1767 and 1785 were William Towers (born 1768), Charlotte Mary (born 1769), Braithwaite (born 1770), Nicholas Hankey (1771–1837), Charles Dyer (born 1773), Anna Augusta (1774–1794), Lucy Eleanor (born 1776), Lionel (1778–1842), Harriet (born c.
 1782), and George (born c.
 1785).
 Six of their children survived her.